-Little Kids Dentistry is a full scope pediatric dental clinic that provides comprehensive dental care to children of all ages.
-We address both preventive and therapeutic concerns of our patients until the age of 21.
+Little Kids Dentistry is a full-scope pediatric dental clinic that provides comprehensive dental care to children of all ages.
+We address our patients’ preventive and therapeutic concerns until the age of 21.
 We also recommend that you schedule your child’s 1st visit as soon as the teeth begin to erupt.

-If a kid has a cavity in a baby tooth, it means that oral bacteria cause decay.
-To stop the process of decay, the dentist removes the infected area and the hole will then be sealed with filling material.
+If a kid has a cavity in a baby tooth, oral bacteria cause decay.
+The dentist removes the infected area to stop the decay process, and the hole is then sealed with filling material.

-In addition to conventional plastic or mental crowns that are covered by most dental insurances, here at Little Kids Dentistry we also offer highly esthetic extremely durable Nu-Smile crowns made of zirconia ceramic.
-They give children healthy and natural smiles and are affordably priced.
+In addition to conventional plastic or mental crowns covered by most dental insurances, we offer highly esthetic, extremely durable Nu-Smile crowns made of zirconia ceramic.
+They give children healthy and natural smiles and are affordable.

 Here’s what our patients have to say about us.